 Infrared heating can be used in curing powder paint, epoxy, and polyester resin.
 In addition, it can also be used to pretreat other types of coatings.

 Induction heating uses electromagnetism to heat the conductive components of a part.
 Induction heating is accomplished by running an electric current through an induction coil which produces an electromagnetic field.
 When steel or iron components are placed within that field, they resist the electrical flow, creating energy and heat in the process.

 Induction heating can be a very effective and efficient use of energy and quickly heat up components, however, the products need to be shaped so that a coil can apply the power properly.
-When used during a preheating or post heating process, it can dramatically cut down production times, allowing for greater efficiency and product throughput.
+When used during a preheating or post-heating process, it can dramatically cut down production times, allowing for greater efficiency and product throughput.

 Resistance Power Heating Systems

-Resistance heating is a direct heating of a part or product that can have power applied to it.
-Examples of resistance heating are electric motor and transformers that allow the part to act as a resistor.
+Resistance heating is the direct heating of a part or product that can have power applied to it.
+Examples of resistance heating are electric motors and transformers that allow the part to act as a resistor.
 Applying various amounts of power to the part based on its resistance will determine the amount of time it will take to heat a part by this method.
 Resistance heating in electric motor applications is somewhat the opposite of induction heating where the conductive steel is heated.
 In resistance heating, most often the copper winding is what is directly heated, which then conducts the heat to other parts of the product that are in contact with it.